philipperemy/lead-lag/README.md

 *Complexity*: **N O(LOG N)**

 *Limitations*: Only supports up to the second.
-Everything labeled in milliseconds is not correctly handled (at the moment).
+Everything labeled in milliseconds is not correctly handled (at the moment) but can be supported with a bit of work.

 ## Abstract